What happens to debt when you die?

 Undisclosed debts

-Even if you’ve already dealt with the debts of someone who has passed away there’s a chance that you may find other debt later on that you had no idea about.
+Even if you’ve already dealt with someone’s debts after deaththere’s a chance that you may find other debt later on that you had no idea about.
 You could be contacted by another lender looking to recover the debt and it could take you by surprise.

 To avoid this you can place a notice in a newspaper.
 This is often called a deceased’s estate notice.
 This will show that you made every effort to let lenders know what’s happened so they can come forward to recover their money.